- Phone: (573) 442-3535

 In December 2012, Kate joined the University of Missouri School of Law as the Director of Career Development.
 While at Mizzou, Kate also taught practical courses in the law school and served as Chair of the Professional Sports Counseling Panel.

-Kate started with Haden & Haden in February 2016, and she has found her passion for working with families, farmers and business owners to help ease the stress of transitioning operations and assets to the next generation.
+Kate started with Haden & Colbert in February 2016, and she has found her passion for working with families, farmers and business owners to help ease the stress of transitioning operations and assets to the next generation.
 She is also a member of Missouri Cattleman’s.

 Kate lives in rural Boone County with her husband, Dan, and their two children.
 Kate and her family stay busy as members of the Crossing Church and avid Mizzou sports fans, and they frequently return to Dan’s third-generation family farm near Washington, MO to work cattle and play with cousins.